duhncan/QLockerFix-Windows/README.md

 # Usage
 NOTE: This is a Windows batch script and will only work when run a CMD terminal.
+NOTE: This script also assumes you have 7-Zip installed in the default location.
+You can change it's directory within the script before running if you don't.

 I have set this file so that you can:
 * Insert this file in whatever folders that are affected